🇮🇪COURTS

 17.16 Warrant To Arrest - Criminal Justice Act 2007, Section 51(1) (As Substituted By The Criminal Justice (Amendment) Act 2009, Section 23)

-The form captures details about the person to be arrested, the alleged offense, and the legal basis for the arrest warrant under the Criminal Justice Act.
+The form records the name of the person to be arrested, the offence, the legal basis for the arrest and any conditions attached.

 Risk Radar